Euwallacea perbrevis (tea shot-hole borer)

 - Genus: Euwallacea

-The eggs of E. fornicatus have not been described.
-However, the eggs of the related genus Xyleborus are very small, round and translucent, with a smooth surface.
+The eggs of E. perbrevis have not been described.
+However, the eggs of the related genus Xyleborus are very small (0.3 mm long), round and partly translucent, with a smooth surface.
 They are laid singly or in groups.
-Freshly laid eggs are pale, but they gradually darken before eclosion.
+Freshly laid eggs are pale, but they gradually darken before eclosion, hatching in 4 to 6 days.

-The larva of E. fornicatus is described by Gardner (1934).
+The larva of E. perbrevis is described by Gardner (1934).
 The mature larva is about 3.5 mm long and 1.1 mm wide.
+Larvae are white, legless, C-shaped, with a reddish head, taking 16-18 days to pupate.
 The head is colourless, about 0.5 mm wide, with the anterior margin nearly straight.
 The anterior margin of the labrum is nearly straight in the middle, while the posterior margin has a strong median extension.
 The anterior margin of the epipharynx has a very distinct and regular row of large blade-shaped setae; the internal rods are slightly incurved and the two pairs of setae between the rods are very small and close together, with the anterior pair much more widely separated than the posterior pair.
 The apical segment of the maxillary palps is stout and distinctly longer than wide.
 The labial palps are widely separated, with a globular apical segment.
 Each abdominal segment has two folds on the dorsal surface.
 The body integument is smooth except for a few scattered minute spicules.

 Distribution TableTop of page